FactionCalculus as applied to politics.

 ** ''Kommounistiko Komma Elladas (KKE)'' (Communist Party of Greece)

-** ''Dimokratiki Aristera (DIMAR)'' (Democratic Left; a center-left to left breakaway from SYRIZA that split with the main party to provide limited but much-needed support to an ND-led grand coalition during the debt crisis)
+** ''Dimokratiki Aristera (DIMAR)'' (Democratic Left); a center-left to left breakaway from SYRIZA that split with the main party to provide limited but much-needed support to an ND-led grand coalition during the debt crisis.
+Completely wiped out in the 2015 election.

 Previously '' Laikós Orthódoxos Synagermós (LAIOS)'' (Popular Orthodox Rally)--who emphasized Greek Orthodox identity--occupied the Far-Right seat, but XA out-righted them, and LAIOS has faded into obscurity.
 Now people who found LAIOS distasteful are sort of sad to see them go.